nateforsyth/nateforsyth.github.io/_posts/2020-01-15-scaffolding-new-vanilla-react-app-with-typescript.md

 yarn start
 ```

-You should see something similar to the following.
+You should see something similar to the following (red text being the very boring component we just added).

 ![Scaffolded React app including a Component with Properties and State mechanism](/img/LearnReact03.png)